jsinger67/parol/book/src/SemanticActions.md

 The first thing you will notice is that the trait function has a default implementation.
 It does nothing but returning `Ok`.

-The second property of a all these functions is that the first argument always is a mutable reference to the implementing item, in this case a reference to `VanillaListGrammar`.
+The second property of all these functions is that the first argument always is a mutable reference to the implementing item, in this case a reference to `VanillaListGrammar`.

 The rest of the arguments correspond to the right-hand side of the respective production.

 Next you see a concrete implementation of a semantic action, where all arguments of the semantic action are used.
-This is not always necessary the case and depends on your own language implementation.
+This is not necessarily always the case and depends on your own language implementation.

 ```rust